sayanbose-0000/voicegpt/README.md

 # VoiceGpt

-This is a voice to voice conversation AI
+This is a voice to voice conversation AI.
+We can speak to it, and it will reply using speech

 ## Default configs (You can change the code if you want other configs)